Fruits Basket: Other media

-In 2008, the all-male theatrical troupe Gekidan Studio Life announced it would be producing a theatrical adaptation of Fruits Basket, using only performers who would be making their stage debuts.
+In 2008, the all-male theatrical troupe Gekidan Studio Life announced it would prodce a theatrical adaptation of Fruits Basket, using only performers who would be making their stage debuts.
 The production ran for two weeks at the Galaxy Theater in Tokyo starting 25 February 2009.
 Another stage play adaptation titled Fruits Basket The Stage ran from 4–13 March 2022 at Tokyo's Nihonbashi Mitsui Hall.
 A sequel to the stage play ran from 6–15 October 2023.
-A stage play titled Fruits Basket Stage: The Final is scheduled to run from 18–27 October 2024 at Hulic Hall Tokyo.
+A stage play titled Fruits Basket Stage: The Final ran from 18 to 27 October 2024 at Hulic Hall Tokyo.

 Reception

-Manga
+Sales

-The Fruits Basket manga series is one of the top manga series in both Japan and in the US.
+Fruits Basket is one of the top-selling manga series in both Japan and in the US.
 More than 18 million copies have been sold in Japan, and 30 million copies worldwide.
 It is Tokyopop's best selling manga series, with more than 2 million copies sold by 2006.
-The fifteenth volume of the English release rose to the fifteenth position on the USA Today Top 150 Bestselling Books, which is the highest position ever achieved by a volume of manga in the United States.
-The eighteenth volume debuted at the top of the Nielsen BookScan sales list, while the nineteenth volume was the second bestselling graphic novel in March 2008.
-Despite a slow manga market, Fruits Basket remained the second highest overall selling manga series among the Bookscan companies in 2007.
+The fifteenth volume of the English release rose to the fifteenth position on the USA Today Top 150 Bestselling Books, the highest position ever achieved by a volume of manga in the United States.
+The eighteenth volume debuted at the top of the Nielsen BookScan sales list, while the nineteenth volume was the second-bestselling graphic novel in March 2008.
+Despite a slow manga market, Fruits Basket remained the second-highest overall selling manga series among the Bookscan companies in 2007.

 The final volume of the English adaptation was a New York Times manga bestseller from 28 June through 25 July, moving from second to first in the list in the week of 19–25 July.
 The volume dropped back down to second place the following week, then dropped to fourth place in the week of 8 August.
 The final volume remained on the best seller list for 12 weeks.